ConfederacyOfGaia/Gaia/zephyrlands.md

 ## Languages and Writing

-The people of the confederacy all speak a common language, which we will call Zephyran.
+The people of the confederacy all speak a common language, called Zephyran.
 In general, only merchants, travelers, and mages are literate, though all commoners can do enough math to buy and sell their goods.
 If a character can read and write, that should be noted on their sheet along with the languages they speak.

-The gnomish language is mostly integrated into the Common tongue, especially the words for magic, crafts, and technology, at which gnomes excel.
+The gnomish language is mostly integrated into Zephyran, especially the words for magic, crafts, and technology, at which gnomes excel.
 There are a few pockets in larger cities where the gnomish community is large enough to preserve the language.

 The elves have their own language, with a complex literary and poetic tradition.
-Very few humans or gnomes know how to speak it, but all elves can speak Zephyran.
+Very few humans or gnomes know how to speak it, but most elves can speak Zephyran.

 ## Currency